anon-blue/anon.blue/README.txt

-who could fuck over rthe worlsd moer         apapaoommowmowpapaoommowmow     for (var i = 0; i <= array.length; i++) AMIRITEy way we can fix the vproblem is thr ojugh fdfdfdffdsfsthe most powerful being aliveturn back for Susano!seful to be hhhgffghfffffhghfg lol?dddsdadsaddasd hello there fellas                    dfhd hoi                                      ffpens                             hell yuytu
+who could fuck over rthe worlsd moer         apapaoommowmowpapaoommowmow     for (var i = 0; i <= array.length; i++) AMIRITEy way we can fix the vproblem is thr ojugh fdfdfdffdsfsthe most powerful being aliveturn back for Susano!seful to be hhhgffghfffffhghfg lol?dddsdadsaddasd hello there fellas    hi gjg          dfhd hoi                                      ffpens                             hell yuytu
    WHY IS THIS WEBSITE USING PATCHES INSTEAD OF WEBSOCKETS????????
 DEV CHANGE IT